tarwn/lessthandot-hugo/blogs/content/posts/2014-06-17-itproceed-slide-deck-and-demo-materials.md

 ---
 <p style="text-align: justify">
   ITPROceed 2014 is now a thing of the past, but is has been an awesome – and free! – event.
-A very big thank you and “well done” to the organizers.
+A very big thank you and "well done" to the organizers.
 It has been a great gathering of the #sqlfamily, with superb sessions about Azure, restoring databases with PowerShell, Hekaton (yes yes In-Memory OLTP), Administration Intelligence (a new buzzword for marketing?), a glimpse into the new APS (Analytics Platform System, a blend of PDW and Hadoop that will knock your socks off) and of course my own session about data visualization.
 </p>

 <p style="text-align: justify">